 GeneCards Summary for TPSG1 Gene

 TPSG1 (Tryptase Gamma 1) is a Protein Coding gene.
-Diseases associated with TPSG1 include asthma.
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is TPSAB1.
+Diseases associated with TPSG1 include Oral Mucosa Leukoplakia.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
+An important paralog of this gene is TPSB2.